How to Optimize Your Campaign

 In the above example I may spend the majority of my money on conversion traffic in the 26 to 30 age range.
 (Conversion Traffic is the most expensive traffic typically, these are potential people that are the most likely to convert)

-I can remember running a mobile antivirus campaign that performed very well on Android, but did not perform well on Apple.
+I can remember running a mobile antivirus campaign that performed very well on Android, but did not perform well on Apple iOS.

-Definitely, something you should split test on mobile campaigns.
+Something you should split test on mobile only affiliate campaigns:

-There are literally hundreds of optimization tests you can do.
+There are hundreds of optimization tests you can do.

 As a beginner focus on these three: